-Did you know that luxury books on geographical topics and natural history, and some children’s books, had printed illustrations which were then coloured by hand, but in Europe none of the experimental techniques for true colour printing became widely used before the mid-19th century.
+Did you know that luxury books on geographical topics and natural history, and some children’s books, had printed illustrations which were then coloured by hand but in Europe, none of the experimental techniques for true colour printing became widely used before the mid-19th century.

 Today, a book illustration could be designed in any technique and then printed.
 This style is very versatile and depends on the vision of the authour and the subject of the book.
 Illustrators try to create eye-catching covers in order to compete with the piles of books in bookshops.
-It is very specific style, which demands catching the viewer’s attention, giving a hint of what is inside the book and sometimes, it is the cover that sells the book (or publication).
+It is a very specific style, which demands catching the viewer’s attention, giving a hint of what is inside the book and sometimes, it is the cover that sells the book (or publication).